90t/book-club/README.md

 - to manage & observe my database
 - to populate my tables in my database I worked in the python interactive shell , I entered this shell with the command
 - python
-- I also used flask shell , this eliminated the need to import my instance into my python shell everytime I wanted to manage my database I entered this
+- I also used flask shell , this eliminated the need to import my instance into my python shell everytime I wanted to manage my database
-- flask shell with the command flask shell
+- I entered my flask shell with the command flask shell

+### Followers & Posts Schema
+- The Schemas in my application are a one to many relationship
+- With post ownership representing my one to many relationship
+- My one to many relationship is modeled so one user can write multiple posts
+- The follower Schema in my application is a many to many relationship
+- This is why my followers table is the most complex
+- With A follower user following many users aswell been followed by many users
+- So I have many to many relatonships managed by ORM

 ### Followers
 - To implement this feature in my project I needed to create my followers table in my modles.py
 - Which will be mapped & managed with my ORM
-- to create my first migration I used to command flask db migrate -m "just like git commit messsage ", just like git a message can be included in your migration
+- to create my first migration I used to command flask db migrate -m "just like git commit messsage ", just like git a message can be
+- included in my migration
 - for the changes in my project models to take effect to my database, I needed to run a upgrade command,
 - flask db upgrade became a part of my migration workflow
 - I then worked with the commands